Estimate Time8 Min

 If you've maxed out your employee, catch-up (if eligible), and employer contributions, and you still want to save more for retirement, check whether your plan allows after-tax contributions.

 After-tax contributions may sound a lot like Roth contributions.
-But unlike Roth contributions that you've already paid taxes on, after-tax contributions are held in a traditional solo 401(k) account, meaning you may eventually have to pay income taxes on a withdrawal of their earnings in retirement.
+But unlike Roth contributions that you've already paid taxes on, after-tax contributions are held in a traditional solo 401(k) account, meaning you eventually have to pay income taxes on a withdrawal of their earnings in retirement.

-To minimize the future tax burden of after-tax contributions held in a pre-tax traditional solo 401(k), you can either do an in-plan Roth conversion if your plan allows or roll over into a Roth IRA.
+To help minimize the future tax burden of after-tax contributions held in a pre-tax traditional solo 401(k), you can either do an in-plan Roth conversion if your plan allows or roll over into a Roth IRA.
 Rollovers can be complicated, so consult a tax professional.

 What if I contributed too much to a solo 401(k)?